MolSSI-Education/python_scripting_cms/_episodes/10-github.md

 - "Add and commit files to a git repository."
 - "Create a new repository on GitHub from a local repository."
 - "Create a README.md file for a project."
+- "Learn the commands git push and git pull"
 keypoints:
 - "Putting your code on GitHub is the best way to easily share your code, collaborate, and track changes."
 ---